Corporate Obligations and ResponsibilitiesSecurity and Privacy

 To remain capable of continuously providing safe and secure services to our users, Yahoo Japan Corporation (“Yahoo!
-JAPAN”) pursues policies and maintains systems with an eye to achieving maximum information security throughout the company from a medium- to long-term perspective.
+JAPAN”) strives to achieve maximum information security throughout the company from a medium- to long-term perspective.

 Information Security System